Your time is our most valued gift

 Fill out an interested volunteer form and we will follow up with you with more information.

 Book a time to meet with staff for a Volunteer Program Overview in person, over the phone, or virtually.
 Learn about ways to get involved and get signed up to start helping.

 Join Volunteer Teams to Get Involved

 At the Reading People, there are many ways to get involved.
-Many individuals help as tutors in the areas of adult basic reading, GED preparation, and ESL.
+Many individuals help as tutors in the areas of adult basic reading, GED preparation, and ESL/EFL (English as a Second Language, English as a Foreign Language).
 Others volunteer as part of our in-school children's programs.
 In addition to tutoring, other volunteer opportunities include helping in the office, representing the organization at information fairs, volunteering at our events, running errands, and more.

 Which of these Volunteer Teams sounds like the perfect fit for you?

 Capital Area Literacy Coalition welcomes volunteers 16 and older.
 Individuals aged 15 and younger may be permitted to volunteer with CALC.
 This is to be determined on a case-by-case basis and requires a guardian/parent to volunteer alongside the child.